SCIInstitute/ShapeWorks/docs/deep-learning/data-augmentation.md

 ## Data Augmentation Steps
 #### 0. Collect Real Data
-As a prelimanry step, the data which augmentation will be based off of is needed.
+As a preliminary step, the data which augmentation will be based off of is needed.
 This includes the shape model .particle files and can also include corresponding images.
 ![DataAug0.PNG](../img/deep-learning/DataAug0.PNG)
 #### 1. Embed Data
 First the true data is embedded into a lower dimensional subspace.
 This is done by creating a matrix which contains all of the real examples, then reducing the dimension via Principal Component Analysis (PCA).